 Moving through cosmic forests and spider webs in deep space in search of answers on the origin of the Cosmos.
-“We have tested a scenario in which dark matter is composed by non-stellar black holes, formed in the primordial Universe” says Riccardo Murgia, lead author of the study recently published in Physical Review Letters.
+“We have tested a scenario in which dark matter is composed of non-stellar black holes, formed in the primordial Universe,” says Riccardo Murgia, lead author of the study recently published in Physical Review Letters.
 The research was carried out together with his colleagues Giulio Scelfo and Matteo Viel of SISSA – International School for Advanced Studies and INFN – Istituto Nazionale di Fisica Nucleare (Trieste division) and Alvise Raccanelli of CERN.
 Primordial black holes (PBH for cosmologists) are objects that formed just fractions of a second after the Big Bang, considered by many researchers among the principal candidates in explaining the nature of dark matter, above all following direct observations of gravitational waves by the VIRGO and LIGO detectors in 2016.

 “Primordial black holes remain hypothetical objects for the moment, but they are envisaged in some models of the primordial universe” underlines Raccanelli of CERN.
 “Initially proposed by Stephen Hawking in 1971, they have come back to the fore in recent years as possible candidates for explaining dark matter.
 It is believed that this accounts for approximately 80% of all matter present in the Universe, so to explain even just a small part of it would be a major achievement.

 Not only, but looking for evidence of the existence of PBHs, or excluding their existence, provides us with information of considerable relevance on the physics of the primordial universe.”